 I looked at the x-ray pre and post-surgery and told him that his right hand looks like the Six Million Dollar Man’s bionic hand.
 His 3rd metacarpal was made up of metal braces and nuts and bolts.
 He is a carpenter and has now had to be heavily reliant on his left hand to do must of the work.
 The inflammation, pain and stiffness had been exuberated by the cold weather.

-I knew I had to promote blood circulation through the hand and warm the area.
+I knew I had to promote blood circulation through the right injured hand and warm the area.
 I did not want to acupuncture an area that was inflamed, stiff and painful.
-In this case, I liked to acupuncture the left hand to reduce the pain in the right hand.
-They both are homologous structures that work in the same way, so I decided to acupuncture the good hand to manage the pain and stiffness of the opposite hand.
-Whilst the needles were in the left (good hand), I placed a heat-lamp over the right (injured) hand and asked my client to move his wrist and fingers during the treatment process and assess the degree of pain relief he was experiencing from the acupuncture treatment.
+In this case, I liked to acupuncture the left hand.
+They both are homologous structures that work in the same way, so I decided to acupuncture the good left hand which is yang to balance the yin injured right hand.
+Whilst the needles were in the left (good hand), I placed a heat-lamp over the right (injured) hand and asked my client to move his wrist and fingers during the treatment.

 My client came in for 6 treatments over a period of a month.
-He reported that the pain did come back between treatments but the pain continued to reduce following each treatment and he was able to utilise his right hand a lot better at work.
 I used numerous acupuncture points but my favourite acupuncture points for him were the 3 Wolverines.
-I certainly get a kick helping my clients get back to doing what they love.

 Treatment outcomes differ between clients, it is important to consult with your acupuncturist to see how they can help.